 138 Ex.
-I-69 (Sophia Ridl et al., Centers for Disease Control and Prevention & National Institute for Occupational Safety and Health, Oil and Gas Extraction Worker Fatalities 2014 12-14 (Aug.
+I-69 (SOPHIA RIDL ET AL., CENTERS FOR DISEASE CONTROL AND PREVENTION & NATIONAL INSTITUTE FOR OCCUPATIONAL SAFETY AND HEALTH, OIL AND GAS EXTRACTION WORKER FATALITIES 2014 12-14 (Aug.
 2017)).

-1 condition of the casing when tubing is present.
+condition of the casing when tubing is present.
 Thus, a workover is required.

-2 • The greatest risk for an accident is during intervention or workover.
-3 4 5 6 • Packer slips apply thousands of pounds of force into the casing and leave indentations in the pipe wall.
-Thus, unseating the packer in order to remove the tubing during a workover can cause scale and ovality, which allows gas to leak around the packer.
-139 7 Therefore, there is a very good reason why the gas storage industry standard for 8 monitoring casing integrity, in wells with tubing and packer completion, at the time of the SS-25 9 incident was to use temperature surveys rather than the more aggressive strategy of conducting 10 well workovers so that casing integrity logs could be run.
-140 Given the safety risks associated 11 with well workovers JITF identified, it is often not the best course of action for a gas storage 12 operator to run a workover on their well when there is no reason to suspect there might be a 13 problem with that well, as was the case with SS-25.
-To do so only increases the risk and 14 likelihood of an unplanned release of storage gas.
-15 16 17 VIII.
+- The greatest risk for an accident is during intervention or workover. - Packer slips apply thousands of pounds of force into the casing and leave indentations in the pipe wall. - Scale and ovality allow gas to leak around the packer.
+139

+Therefore, there is a very good reason why the gas storage industry standard for monitoring casing integrity, in wells with tubing and packer completion, at the time of the SS-25 incident was to use temperature surveys rather than the more aggressive strategy of conducting well workovers so that casing integrity logs could be run.
+Given the safety risks associated with well workovers JITF identified, it is often not the best course of action for a gas storage operator to run a workover on their well when there is no reason to suspect there might be a problem with that well, as was the case with SS-25.
+To do so only increases the risk and likelihood of an unplanned release of storage gas.

+VIII.
 SOCALGAS' PRESSURE MONITORING SYSTEM WAS REASONABLE AND THE CHANGES SED DEMANDS WOULD NOT HAVE MADE ANY DIFFERENCE.

-18 SED asserts, in connection with violation 87 that "SoCalGas lacked a real-time, 19 continuous pressure monitoring system for well surveillance, which prevented an immediate 20 identification of the SS-25 leak and accurate estimation of the gas flow rate."
-141 21 SED's testimony regarding real time pressure monitoring ("RTPM") is unclear.
-At 22 deposition, SED's witness clarified that the reason RTPM was important was that it could have 23 enabled SoCalGas to identify and remediate the leak at SS-25, which she believes had been 139 Ex.
+SED asserts, in connection with violation 87 that "SoCalGas lacked a real-time, continuous pressure monitoring system for well surveillance, which prevented an immediate identification of the SS-25 leak and accurate estimation of the gas flow rate."
+141

+SED's testimony regarding real time pressure monitoring ("RTPM") is unclear.
+At deposition, SED's witness clarified that the reason RTPM was important was that it could have enabled SoCalGas to identify and remediate the leak at SS-25, which she believes had been present for years, at an earlier point in time.
+142 The facts, however, are otherwise: the leak and failure at SS-25 was a sudden event and there was no pre-existing leak.
+Ms. Felts testimony on this issue is also inconsistent with Blade's report.
+As such, SED's contention here is simply without any factual basis or support.

+139 Ex.
 I-6 at 6 ("Tubing and Packers in Underground Natural Gas Storage: Safety and Reliability Considerations", AGA/API/INGAA Underground Natural Gas Storage Joint Industry Task Force, September 16, 2016, Slide 6).

-September 16, 2016, Slide 6).
 140 It is also important to note that SED's sole witness, Margaret Felts stated that she had "never been present when a log was run on an oil or gas well."
 Ex.
 I-10 at 66:19-20 (Felts Depo.
 Tr., 66:19-20).
 141 SED Opening Testimony at 47.